dotnet/ai-samples/src/build-2024/docs/Exercise/03 Add Plugin (Function Call).md

     string openAIChatCompletionModelName = "gpt-3.5-turbo"; // this could be other models like "gpt-4o".
     ```

-1. Initializing the kernel and add OpenAI chat compilation service to it.
+1. Initialize the kernel and add OpenAI chat compilation service to it.

     ```csharp
     var kernel = Kernel.CreateBuilder()